 At the Conservation College you can learn for a day, train in-depth at a week-long expedition, or build a career in outdoor education through one of our great apprenticeship programs which are designed to provide students with a variety of pathways for study.
-No matter your personal interest or time-commitment, we have something that will work for you.

 Summer Options: Full-Time Residential Programs

-Fall-Spring Options: Part-Time Apprenticeship Programs
+Future Spring Options: Part-Time Apprenticeship Programs

 The Conservation College runs three unique apprenticeships during the Academic Year:

-The Environmental Activist apprenticeship year starts October 1st
+The Environmental Activist apprenticeship year starts January 6, 2019

-The Survival Scout spring apprenticeship starts March 10th
+The Survival Scout spring apprenticeship starts April 8, 2019

-The Survival Scout apprenticeship runs March 10 – June 16, 2018 on Saturdays and includes participation in all our weekend workshops plus final graduation get-together, guidance through Wolf Journey Book IV – Trail of the Survival Scout and more.
+The Survival Scout apprenticeship runs April 8 – June 15, 2019 on Saturdays and includes participation in all our weekend workshops plus final graduation get-together, guidance through Wolf Journey Book IV – Trail of the Survival Scout and more.
 Costs including instruction, books, workshops and materials total $1,475.
 Click here for program details or go straight to our simple registration process.

-The Neighborhood Naturalist spring apprenticeship starts April 7th
+The Neighborhood Naturalist spring apprenticeship starts April 8, 2019

-The Neighborhood Naturalist apprenticeship runs April 7 – June 16, 2018 on Saturdays and includes participation in all our weekend workshops plus final graduation get-together, plus guidance through the Wolf Journey Earth Conservation Courses with emphasis on Book I – Trail of the Neighborhood Naturalist.
+The Neighborhood Naturalist apprenticeship runs April 8 – June 15, 2019 on Saturdays and includes participation in all our weekend workshops plus final graduation get-together, plus guidance through the Wolf Journey Earth Conservation Courses with emphasis on Book I – Trail of the Neighborhood Naturalist.
 Costs total $975.
 Click here for program details or go straight to our simple registration process.

 Email us with any questions.
 We always keep your information absolutely private.
 You can also like our facebook page to keep in better touch.
 While considering an application, check out our apprenticeship testimonials from novice apprentices, former campers-turned-instructors, and experienced educators who all succeeded in our summer apprenticeships and agree that the results far exceed expectations.